When I was heading to Maui and trying to figure out what to do, just about everyone I talked to said Road to Hana had to

 There aren’t a ton of places to stop and prices are higher for simple things on this side of the island.
-Make sure to pack some simple snacks to keep you over until lunch and then until dinner.
+Make sure to pack some simple snacks in your day bag to keep you over until lunch and then until dinner.

 #6 Download the Road to Hana (or Maui) GyPSy Guide & Plan Ahead

 You will lose service along the road!
 You might get it in a few spots but plan your trip like you won’t.
 The day before the drive you’ll want to download one of the GyPSy Guide which allows your GPS to work on their map even without service, and reads along tips and stops to visit along the road.

 Do a little research ahead of time and write down the few spots you know you don’t want to miss.
 While I’d love you to come back to this blog post on the drive, odds are you won’t be able to.